Danyelle Sargent: Fox Sports

 Sargent made her Fox Sports Net debut on FSN Final Score on November 5, 2006.
 Her last night anchoring FSN Final Score was on June 27, 2011.
 She also appeared in a taped segment during the last FSN Final Score later that week on July 1, 2011.

 During her time at Fox Sports, another controversy occurred on Sunday, October 26, 2008.
 While working as a sideline reporter, Sargent was conducting a taped, pre-game interview with the new head coach of the San Francisco 49ers, Mike Singletary, and said, "I heard that your mentor, Bill Walsh, was one of the first phone calls that you made when you found out that you had the job.
 What does it mean to you to be the head coach of the 49ers?"
 The interview was abruptly halted when the reporter was informed by her producers that Walsh had died on July 30, 2007.
 The unauthorized video was never aired on the game broadcast, but did air on Mike Francesa's WNBC-TV/Channel 4 program, Mike’d Up.

 Comedy Central

 Onion SportsDome on Comedy Central premiered in January 2011 and ran for one season with Sargent as fictional sportscaster Melissa Wells.

 Yahoo

 Sargent served as a host for Yahoo!
 Sports from 2011 to 2012, covering college football, the NFL, fantasy football, NASCAR, and high school recruiting.

 NFL Network

 Sargent was an update anchor for NFL Network.
 She was on-air for several notable NFL moments, including Peyton Manning's decision to play for the Denver Broncos and Tim Tebow's trade from the Broncos to the New York Jets.
 Her last day at NFL Network was in April 2013.

 Personal life

-Sargent is married to the head coach of the Arkansas Razorbacks, Eric Musselman.
+Sargent is married to the head coach of the University of Southern California men's basketball, Eric Musselman.
 She gave birth to the couple's daughter in 2010.
 Sargent also has two stepsons.